 Challenge studies might be particularly likely to accelerate the availability of vaccines where there is appropriate coordination between researchers, manufacturers and regulators (18, 21).
 In any case, such studies should be incorporated into wider research programmes involving larger studies to provide more precise estimates of safety and efficacy (potentially including adaptive trial designs if appropriate) (5, 9, 24).
 SARS-CoV-2 challenge studies could add value to other types of vaccine research by enabling (a) accurate assessment of asymptomatic infection, (b) more rapid and standardized testing of multiple vaccine candidates, and (c) testing vaccines in contexts where there is little continuing transmission (for example, due to public health measures or during inter-epidemic periods) (5, 18, 25).

 Although more data will help to clarify relevant risks, current estimates suggest that participation in SARS-CoV-2 challenge studies would be least risky for young healthy adults.
 In those aged 18–30 years (whether healthy or not), hospitalization rates for COVID-19 are currently estimated to be around 1% and fatal infection rates around 0.03% (26).
 As required by the criteria below, SARS-CoV-2 challenge studies should be conducted in specialized facilities, with especially close monitoring and ready access to early supportive treatment for participants, including critical care if required (27).
-However, SARS-CoV-2 challenge studies may (at present) be thought to involve higher levels of risk and uncertainty than other commonly accepted human challenge studies because the pathogenesis of COVID-19 is currently poorly understood, (with the recent exception of remdesivir) there is no specific treatment available, and severe disease or death can occur in young adults (17, 18, 28, 29).
+However, SARS-CoV-2 challenge studies may (at present) be thought to involve higher levels of risk and uncertainty than other commonly accepted human challenge studies because the pathogenesis of COVID-19 is currently poorly understood, there no specific curative treatments are available (though recent trials have shown beneficial effects of remdesivir (ref) and dexamethasone (ref)), and severe disease or death can occur in young adults (17, 18, 28, 29).
 Global public trust in research and vaccines depends on there being heightened vigilance to ensure that, if they proceed, SARS-CoV-2 challenge studies are conducted to the highest scientific and ethical standards.
 Eight ethical criteria for conducting SARS-CoV-2 challenge studies are set out in Table 1.

 4. Ethical criteria